SomeKet/odin-recipes/README.md

 This is my first odin project.
+Here you can find some nice recipes.
+Enjoyyy <3